Blog

 1. Data Transformation

-Sensitive data is exported and sent to the third-party tokenization provider, which is then transformed into nonsensitive placeholders called tokens.
+Sensitive data is exported and sent to the third-party tokenization provider, which then transforms it into non-sensitive placeholders called tokens.
 This process offers advantages over encryption, as tokenization does not rely on keys to modify the original data.
+This makes tokenization a more secure, irreversible option for data protection and is a core part of how tokenization works across industries.

 2. Extraction from Internal Systems

 Sensitive data is then extracted entirely from an organization’s internal systems and replaced with tokens.
-This ensures the original sensitive information is no longer present internally.
+This ensures the original sensitive information is no longer present internally—meaning it no longer resides within the organization’s environment, reducing potential exposure to data theft.

 3. Operational Use of Tokens